NICMx/Jool/docs/en/run-eam.md

 ## Afterwords

 1. More complex setups might require you to consider the [MTU notes](mtu.html).
 3. Please note that none of what was done in this tutorial survives reboots!
-Documentation on persistence will be released in the future.
+[Here](run-persistent.html)'s documentation on persistence.

 The [next tutorial](run-nat64.html) is a [Stateful NAT64](intro-xlat.html#stateful-nat64) run.